Towards Foundation Models for Knowledge Graph Reasoning: Discussion and Future Work

 \subsubsection{Reproducibility Statement}

 The list of datasets and evaluation protocol are presented in Section~\ref{subsec:datasets}.
 More comments and details on the dataset statistics are available in Appendix~\ref{app:datasets}.
 All hyperparameters can be found in Appendix~\ref{app:hyperparameters}, full MRR and Hits@10 results with standard deviations are in Appendix~\ref{app:full_res}.
+The source code is available in the supplementary materials.